“Storytelling is the most powerful way to put ideas into the world today.”– Robert McAfee Brown

 Tip 14: Freeform Dashboard Design – Freeform dashboard design was leveraged to create a clean layout and place graphics and KPIs in better relation to each other.

 Thank you so much for reading Data-Driven Storytelling: Tips from an Iron Viz Champion.
 This project has provided a fun way for me to document some of my thoughts on data visualization.
-I’m a firm believer that visualization is the key to understanding data and it’s fascinating that there are so many aspects to consider, even before discussing the technical needs involved.
+We are a firm believer that visualization is the key to understanding data and it’s fascinating that there are so many aspects to consider, even before discussing the technical needs involved.

 Please stay in touch!
 If you are beginning your journey with Tableau and need some help taking your skills to the next level, consider following our Tableau 201 series.
 If you need professional consulting, Evolytics offers comprehensive data visualization services including help with Tableau Server, training, and dashboard creation.